prebiotic, probiotic, and postbiotic food sources

 2. Or “use this very targeted strain and hope it’s what your individual gut ecosystem needs” model (single species probiotic)

 Probiotics work best when you know exactly which species/strains your microbiome needs — which is still pretty hard to test for and inaccessible for most people.
-Even if a certain strain or even multiple strains have good research backing them, it’s hard to know whether the intended effects will apply to YOU and your microbiome [6].
+Even if a certain strain or multiple strains have good research backing them, it’s hard to know whether the intended effects will apply to YOU and your microbiome.

 Instead of appointing yourself the probiotic supplement tester, we suggest finding a few probiotic foods that taste and feel good to you and incorporating them regularly.
 Only use probiotic supplements when medically necessary, such as during/after a course of antibiotics.

-To encourage a long-term positive shift in the gut ecosystem (which is more than just your microbiome), we prefer to prioritize prebiotics and postbiotics to nurture the commensal bacteria in your gut.
+To encourage a long-term positive shift in the gut ecosystem (which is more than just your microbiome), we prefer to prioritize prebiotic and postbiotic foods to nurture the commensal bacteria in your gut.

 Types of Postbiotics

 Now for the new kid on the block: postbiotics.
-There are a number of types of postbiotics, including exopolysaccharides (EPS), enzymes, short-chain fatty acids (SCFAs), vitamins, aromatic amino acids, and more.
+There are several types of postbiotics, including exopolysaccharides (EPS), enzymes, short-chain fatty acids (SCFAs), vitamins, aromatic amino acids, and more.
 Since the research is still relatively new (and complex), we’ll mostly focus on the category of SCFAs.

 Short-chain fatty acids, including acetate, propionate, and butyrate, are postbiotics with incredible health benefits.
 In general, SCFAs have anti-microbial, anti-inflammatory, and anti-tumor effects.
 They modulate cellular activity and the immune response.
 They help control glucose stability, appetite, and cardiovascular effects.